Spreading Models in Banach Space Theory: On the spreading models of the space

 \subsection{The space $X$ does not admit $\ell^1$ as a spreading model}

 We first show that $X$ does not admit $\ell^1$ as a spreading model of $X$ of any order.
-We start with the following lemma. \begin{lem} Let $j>1$ a natural number and $(x_p)_{p=1}^{m_j}$ a block sequence in $B_X$.
-Then for every $f$ in $W$ of type I with $w(f)<m_j$ we have that
+We start with the following lemmas. \begin{lem} Let $j<j_0$ in $\nn$ and $(x_q)_{q=1}^{n_{j_0}}$ be a block sequence in the unit ball $B_X$ of $X$.
+Then